cobertis/NewCurbeIO/replit.md

   - Preferences: Email notification preferences and alert settings
   - Company Settings: Branding configuration (admin/superadmin only)
   - System: SMTP/Email configuration and testing (superadmin only)
+  - Email Templates: Full CRUD management of email templates with HTML editor and live preview (superadmin only)
   - Security: Password management and session control
 - **Login:** Session-based authentication with role-based access.